curl/everything-curl/usingcurl-downloads.md

 way, so you may end up with a URL encoded file name where a brower would otherwise decode it to something more readable using a for you a sensible character set.

+### HTML and charsets

+curl will download the exact binary data that the server sends.
+This might be of importance to you in case for example when you download a HTML page or other text data that uses a certain character encoding that your browser then displays in a certain manner. curl will then not translate the arriving data.

+A common example where this causes some surprising results is when a user downloads a web page with something like:

+    $ curl https://example.com/ -o storage.html

+... and when inspecting the `storage.html` file after the fact, the user realizes that one or more characters look funny or downright wrong.
+This can then very well be because the server sent the characters using charset X, while your editor and environment use charset Y. In an ideal world, we'd all use UTF-8 everywhere but unfortunately that is still not the case.

+A common work-around for this issue that works decently fine, is to use the common `iconv` utillity to translate a text file to and from different charsets.

 ### Compression